-CONTINUED-Postbloom to Pest or disease/ Amount of Material product per acre Comments/Reentry interval/Preharvest interval (PHI) Leafrollers (orange tortrix) Note: See footnote 2, page 14.
+CONTINUED-Postbloo m to Preharvest (Sta ge 7) Pest or disease/ Amount of Material product per acre Comments/Reentry interval/Preharvest interval (PHI) Leafrollers (orange tortri x) (see footnote 2, pa ge 14) Altacor 3.0-4.5 oz Orange tortrix leafroller does not appear on label, but application is legal and may be effective.
+4-hour reentry.
+1-day PHI .
 Avaunt 6 oz Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-7-day PHI.
-Bacillus thuringiensis Many brands are available; see label for rate.
+7-day PHI .
+Bacillus thuringiensis Many brands available.
+See label for rate.
+Approved for organic production.
 2-3 sprays 7 days apart may be necessary for satisfactory control.
 4-hour reentry.
-0-day PHI Brigade WSB 8-16 oz Restricted use pesticide.
+0-day PHI .
+Brigade WSB 8-16 oz Restricted use pesticide.
 Highly toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-1-day PHI.
+1-day PHI .
 Confirm 2F 1 pt Apply at early egg hatch.
 4-hour reentry.
 14-day PHI.
 Danitol 10-16 fl oz Restricted use pesticide.
 Toxic to bees; do not apply when bees are present.
 24-hour reentry.
-3-day PHI.
-Delegate WG 3-6 oz Do not apply more than a total of 19.5 oz per season.
+3-day PHI .
+Delegate WG 3-6 oz Do not apply more than a total of 19.5 oz/season.
 Toxic to bees; do not apply if bees are foraging in the area.
 4-hour reentry.
-3-day PHI.
+3-day PHI .
 Entrust 1.25-2 oz Approved for organic production.
 Toxic to bees exposed to treatment for 3 hours following treatment.
 4-hour reentry.
-3-day PHI.
+3-day PHI .
 Imidan 70W (WSB) 1.33 lb Toxic to bees; do not apply if bees are foraging in the area.
 OR 24c registration.
 1-day reentry.
-3-day PHI.
+3-day PHI .
 Intrepid 2F 10-16 fl oz Apply at early egg hatch.
 4-hour reentry.
 7-day PHI.
 Lannate LV 1.5-3 pt Restricted use pesticide.
 Also will help suppress aphids.
 Highly toxic to bees; do not apply if bees are foraging in the area.
 2-day reentry.
-3-day PHI.
+3-day PHI .
 Mustang 4.3 oz Restricted use pesticide.
 Toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-1-day PHI.
+1-day PHI .
 Rimon 20-30 fl oz Apply at egg hatch or early instar larvae.
 To minimize effects on honeybee brood development, do not apply if bees are actively foraging.
 12-hour reentry.
-3-day PHI.
+3-day PHI .
 Sevin XLR Plus 1-2 qt Highly toxic to bees; do not apply if bees are foraging in the area.
 12-hour reentry.
-7-day PHI.
+7-day PHI .
 Success 4-6 fl oz Toxic to bees exposed to treatment for 3 hours following treatment.
 4-hour reentry.
-3-day PHI.
-Scale insects (crawler stage) Diazinon 50W 1 lb Scale may not be listed on label, but this is a legal application and is known to be effective.
+3-day PHI .
+Scale insects (crawler stag ge) Diazinon 50W 1 lb Scale may not be listed on label, but this is a legal application and is known to be effective.
 Toxic to bees; do not apply if bees are foraging in the area.
 5-day reentry.
 7-day PHI .
-Esteem 35WP 5 oz Avoid direct application and/or spray drift to bee hives.
+Esteem 35WP 5 oz Avoid direct application and/or spray drift to beehives.
 12-hour reentry.
-7-day PHI.
+7-day PHI .
 Malathion 57EC or Malathion 8 Aquamul 2 pt 1.5 pt Scale does not appear on the label, but application is legal and effective.
 Toxic to bees; avoid application when bees are present.
 12-hour reentry.
 1-day PHI.